Ana Maiques: EsTech

 Ana Maiques is a co-founder and the President of EsTech, a platform launched in March 2022 by nine leading Spanish high-growth technology companies, including Neuroelectrics, Cabify, and Glovo.
 EsTech aims to increase visibility and support for technology-based scale-ups in Spain, emphasizing their contributions to the economy, environment, and job market.
 The organization focuses on talent acquisition and training, access to financing, public education about the new economy, and public policy advocacy.
 Maiques believes these companies will significantly impact the Spanish economy in the coming years.

 Additional Roles and Recognition

 In addition to her significant role at Neuroelectrics, Ana Maiques is an active figure in the innovation scene, both in Europe and the United States.
 She is a permanent member of the European Innovation Council Advisory Board and became a Termeer Fellow at the Henri Termeer Foundation in 2018.
 Maiques' career has been acknowledged on multiple occasions, including Most Exceptional Entrepreneurs award by Goldman Sachs at the 2022 Builders and Innovators Summit and the title of Most Inspiring Women on the Inspiring Fifty list in Europe for two consecutive years in 2015 and 2016.

 Advocacy

-Ana Maiques is a passionate advocate for gender equality in STEM fields.
-She is vocal about the challenges faced by female entrepreneurs in the tech industry and is committed to creating opportunities for more women to participate in these fields.
+Ana Maiques advocates for gender equality in STEM fields and has addressed challenges faced by female entrepreneurs in the technology industry.